DIY EUROKITCHEN: PART VI

 For concealed hinges you need a 35 mm (millimeter) boring bit specially designed for cabinet doors.
 On top of that you need some type of boring tool.

 What I did was purchase a small drill press from Harbor Freight.
 I mounted the press on a plywood stand that had an adjustable fence to butt my door against.
 I then took a scrap of wood and clamped it to my drill press base platform.
 I adjusted it to gauge the distance from the edge of the door to the edge of the bored hole.
 The gap should be 3/16″.

-The center of the top and bottom hole should be 3″ to 3 1/2″.
+The center of the top and bottom hole should be 3″ to 3 1/2″ from the edge of door.
 The middle hole (if necessary) is centered between the other two.

 When placing hinge cups in the hole, use a straight edge the length of the door to align the hinges before screwing them in with 5/8″ cabinet door screws.
 Insert cabinet mounting clips into hinges and place in open position.